RoboticAgents/gopigo-penny/writing/report.md

 ## Participation in Races

 ### Describe the specific decisions you made in your implementation.
-Also, describe the ethical or aggressive behavior of your robot for each race.
+Also, describe the ethical or aggressive behavior of your robot for each race

 We decided to set the motors to 98% because through trial and error we discovered that was the maximum speed the motors would be able to run at.
 We also decided to put a wooden long piece at the front to stabilize the box for the push race.
 Our robots behavior is ethical because it is programed to just go in a straight line and leave the other robots alone.

 ## Planning for Robot Design for Community Demonstrations